LuisGustavoCorrea/End-To-End-Free-Tools-Data-Enginner/README.md

 ## Introduction
 The goal of this project is to perform Data Analytics ensuring Data Quality throughout the entire Extraction, Transformation, and Load (ETL) process using various tools and technologies.
+Additionally, the goal of this project is to assist data engineers in their daily tasks by monitoring data flow and quality.
+Help us with that questions:
+- Is any data missing from the source?
+- Are the source data within the previously reported standards?
+- Was there any error during the reading, transformation, and final loading process into the report?
+- Was there a change in the script or business rule during data transformation?
+- Was there a change in the business rule?

 ## Technology Used